|Content-type||Send in message templates||Send in session messages||Incoming messages|

 If these are already in place, go ahead and check our tutorial on how to exchange messages on WhatsApp.

-If you’ve opted for the Support Inbox, you need to set up your access to exchange messages.
+If you’ve opted for the Conversations Inbox, you need to set up your access to exchange messages.

-ℹ️ You can get the first taste of WhatsApp messages before your account is verified.
+ℹ️ Get the first taste of WhatsApp messages before your account is verified.
 After initiating your business verification, you can send up to 1,500 messages for free in tyntec’s API using pre-configured message templates.
-Alternatively, you can use your complimentary test messages after your business has been verified.

 If you’re using the API, you’re integrating it into an existing system that your company already uses, such as Hubspot, Zapier, Microsoft Dynamics, etc.